DFE-Digital/apply-for-teacher-training/app/views/content/service_guidance_provider.md

 For now, interview scheduling is not part of the Manage service.

-## Deadlines and terms of use
+## <a name="deadlines-and-terms-of-use"></a>Deadlines and terms of use

-For clarity and fairness, while [Apply for teacher training](<%= candidate_interface_path %>) and UCAS Teacher Training run side by side (until October 2021), we’ve kept the rules governing applications closely aligned.
+For clarity and fairness, while [Apply for teacher training](https://www.apply-for-teacher-training.service.gov.uk/candidate) and UCAS Teacher Training run side by side (until October 2021), we’ve kept the rules governing applications closely aligned.

 Candidates can:

-* submit a new application through either service until 7 September 2021
+ - submit a new application through either service until 7 September 2021
-* apply again through either service until 21 September 2021
+ - apply again through either service until 21 September 2021

 Applications will be automatically rejected on 4 October 2021 if you have not responded to them.